adaking1/e-commerce-back-end/README.md

 To contribe, fork the project, create a branch to work on, edit that branch, and then create a pull request.
 If the edits are approved, your contributions will be added.

 ## Credits
-This project was sourced from a Uconn web development bootcamp in the following repo: https://git.bootcampcontent.com/University-of-Connecticut/CONN-VIRT-FSF-PT-07-2023-U-LOLC.git.
+This project was sourced from a Uconn web development bootcamp with some edits in the following repo: https://git.bootcampcontent.com/University-of-Connecticut/CONN-VIRT-FSF-PT-07-2023-U-LOLC.git.
+The routes and models were created mostly by me.
 There are also references to the documentation for express.js, sequelize, mysql and dotenv.

 ## License
 This project is not protected under any license.